Note: There is a list of iMovie tutorials online at the bottom of this page that are extremely helpful. Be sure to check them out!

 Export your edited movie by clicking on the share icon on the top right of the iMovie interface.

-Or, you can choose File/Share, and choose the appropriate format.
+Or, you can choose File/Share, and choose the File option.

-Choose the File option, as it gives you several options on the video resolution (choose the largest size available if this is your final project), quality (choose High), and compression speed (choose Better Quality).
-This dialog box will also give you a sense of how long the video will take to export, as well as the estimated file size.
+After making these options, the File/Share dialog box will also give you a sense of how long the video will take to export, as well as the estimated file size.

 Sending movie files to people